Buddy Lively

-Everett Adrian Lively (February 14, 1925 – July 12, 2015), nicknamed "Red", was a professional baseball player.
+Everett Adrian Lively (February 14, 1925 – July 12, 2015), nicknamed "Red", was an American professional baseball player.
 He was a right-handed pitcher over parts of three seasons (1947–49) with the Cincinnati Reds.
 For his career, he compiled an 8–13 record, with a 4.16 earned run average, and 94 strikeouts in 249 innings pitched.
 He was born in Birmingham, Alabama and is the son of former Major League Baseball player Jack Lively.

-Prior to his entry into Major League Baseball, Lively served in the United States Army in Europe from 1944–46.
+Prior to his entry into Major League Baseball, Lively served in the United States Army with the anti-aircraft battalion part of General George S. Patton's Third Army, fighting in France and Belgium in Europe from 1944–46.

 He died in Huntsville, Alabama on July 12, 2015.